duchuy1612/OSTEP-Homeworks/Chapter 31 - Semaphores/README.md

 Question 5 : Let’s look at the reader-writer problem again, but this time, worry about starvation.
 How can you ensure that all readers and writers eventually make progress?
 See reader-writer-nostarve.c for details.

-Question 6 : Let’s look at the reader-writer problem again, but this time, worry about starvation.
-How can you ensure that all readers and writers eventually make progress?
-See reader-writer-nostarve.c for details.
+Question 6 : Use semaphores to build a no-starve mutex, in which any thread that tries to acquire the mutex will eventually obtain it.
+See the code in mutex-nostarve.c for more information.

 Question 7 : Liked these problems?
 See Downey’s free text for more just like them.
 And don’t forget, have fun!
 But, you always do when you write code, no?

-- No I don't think I do, though. 😅😅
+- I liked some of these problems, especially the "nostarve" ones .
+But for the last question : no I don't think I do, though. 😅😅